Humanities Lecture Series

 Call for Proposals

-Proposals are considered based on the expertise of the lecturer and the relevance of the topic to the local community.
+Lectures are selected based on the expertise of the lecturer and the relevance of the topic to the local community.
+Applicants don’t have to be city residents, and a $100 honorarium is paid to lecturers.
+We aren’t currently seeking applications at this time.

 What to Expect